richardgaywood/paydata.org/content/sprawlrunners/deckers/overview.md

 ---
-title: Key concepts
+title: Overview of what is possible with these rules
 linkTitle: Key concepts
 type: docs
-description: A brief overview of how these Matrix rules work
+description: Game scenarios these rules attempt to capture
-date: 2021-01-16
+date: 2021-01-17
 weight: 200
-draft: true
 ---

-{{% pageinfo %}}
-These
-{{% /pageinfo %}}

 Deckers can use their cyberdeck in augmented reality mode to wirelessly connect to nearby devices: cameras, maglocks, other people's commlinks and smartguns...
 They can exploit these connections to hack the device and sublety manipulate them: stealing data, listening to phone calls, looping camera feeds, opening doors.
 Or they can abandon subtlety and switch to cybercombat: crashing devices, flooding them with bad data and 0-day vulnerabilities until they are knocked offline entirely.